Suleiman Braimoh

-Suleiman Okhaifoede Braimoh Jr. (born October 19, 1989) is a Nigerian-American professional basketball player for Maccabi Tel Aviv of the Israeli Basketball Premier League and the Euroleague.
-He played college basketball for Rice University before playing professionally in the NBA Development League, Qatar, Japan, New Zealand, Mexico, Germany, Russia, France, Israel, and Turkey.
+Suleiman Okhaifoede Braimoh Jr. (born October 19, 1989) is a Nigerian professional basketball player who last played for Karşıyaka Basket of the Basketbol Süper Ligi (BSL).
+He played college basketball for Rice University before playing professionally in the NBA Development League, Qatar, Japan, New Zealand, Mexico, Germany, Russia, France, Israel, Turkey, and the Philippines.

 Early life

 Braimoh was born in Benin City, Nigeria, but moved to the United States with his parents in 2001.
 Playing primarily soccer as a child, it was not until 2004–05 that he started playing organised basketball.

 High school career

 Braimoh attended the United Nations International School in New York City.
 As a senior in 2005–06, he averaged 27 points, 11 rebounds, and four blocks as he was named athlete of the year and league MVP.
 In 2006–07, he prepped at Lawrenceville School in Lawrenceville, New Jersey where he averaged 14 points, 12 rebounds, and five blocks for coach Ron Kane.
 He was named second-team all-prep by the Trenton Times and the Trentonian and was selected to the All-Middle Atlantic Prep League team as the Big Red posted an 18–11 overall record.